Catona

 Catona (in the local dialect A Catùna) is an urban district (independent municipality until 1927) of Reggio Calabria, Italy, as part of the 8th district with neighborhoods Salice, Villa San Giuseppe and Rosalì.
 With about 15,000 inhabitants it is in the coastal area the northernmost district of the city, it borders to the north with Villa San Giovanni, to the south with Gallico; it overlooks the Strait of Messina.
 Etymology: Katà ta bounà> Kat'vouna> Catuna.
 "Byzantine" and modern Greek.
 "Under the mountains".

 History

 In Roman times it is believed that there was located the boarding station for Sicily called "ad fretum ad statuam".
 In fact, the Roman Via Popilia reached Catona.
 In 1283 it was devastated during the war of Vespers.
 Dante Alighieri, in canto VIII of Paradiso, mentions the district of Catona:

 Through the story of Charles Martel of Anjou, Dante describes the kingdom as a triangle between Bari East, West and Gaeta Catona South.

 In the Middle Ages, Catona was a fortress and was the theater of a war between the Angevins and Aragonese.
 For Dante, "Ausonia" is synonymous with Italy.

-In addition, also Giovanni Boccaccio, in a note from Dante Alighieri’s Commedia, mentions Catona:
+In addition, Giovanni Boccaccio, in a note from Dante Alighieri’s Commedia, mentions Catona: